-The goal of the Indigenous Graduation Coach program is to increase indigenous graduation rates through improvement in attendance rates, academic performance and credit attainment from grades 9-12.
+The goal of the Indigenous Graduation Coach program is to increase graduation rates of Indigenous youth through improvement in attendance rates, academic performance and credit attainment from grades 9-12.
 In addition, the program identifies factors that lead to drop out rates and hindrance of academic performance in school.
-The program also focuses on student transitions into high school as well as into post-secondary institutions and the workforce.
+The program also focuses on student transitions into high school as well asinto post-secondary institutions and the workforce.
 The Indigenous Graduation Coach program creates a graduation team of support for Indigenous students.
-Finally, the program connects students to extra-curricular programming within and outside of the school to assist students in belonging within the community as well as achieving success.
+The program connects students to extra-curricular programming within and outside of the school to assist students in achieving success and belonging within the community.